-- Through your authorized dealer, or - Performing the power door lock control procedure, or - Performing the keyless entry key pad (if equipped) procedure, or - Performing the message center (if equipped) procedure.
+- Through your authorized dealer, or - Performing the power door lock control procedure, or - Performing the keyless entry keypad (if equipped) procedure, or - Performing the message center (if equipped) procedure.

-Before following the activation or deactivation procedures, make sure that the anti-theft system is not armed, ignition is in the 1 (OFF/LOCK) position, and all vehicle doors are closed.
+Before following the activation or deactivation procedures, make sure that the anti-theft system is not armed, ignition is in the off position, and all vehicle doors are closed.